 Twice Wesley bursts onto the scene with a random bit of exposition.
 The first time, Picard scolds him for delivering his news to the bridge in person, rather than going through proper channels; the second time, his technobabble is exactly what Troi needs to confirm her suspicions that Picard is under external influence.
 In front of Wesley, she tells Crusher that they need to conceal this information from the captain and tell the first officer instead.
 That’s a rather important conspiratorial call to make in front of a civilian.

 Was turning over the Stargazer with its faked logs the official Ferengi plan, and Damon Bok mucked it up by using the illegal “thought maker” devices?

 There are a lot of dots to connect, but Picard seems a bit slow on the uptake.

 First the crew learns that an unidentified Constellation class starship is en route.

-Then the Ferengi greet Picard as “the Hero of Maxia,” which, with a little audience-friendly exposition from Data, Picard understands as a reference to the battle that forced him to abandon a Constellation-class vessel.
+Then the Ferengi greet Picard as “the Hero of Maxia,” which, with a little audience-friendly exposition from Data, Picard understands as a reference to the battle that forced him to abandon his Constellation-class vessel.

 That is the very ship Picard has been dreaming about for three nights, he later tells Dr. Crusher.